buithehai1994/Machine-Learning-as-a-Service/README.md

 │
 │   ├── references/               # Resource documents like data dictionaries
 │
-│   ├── reports/                  # Reports, such as analysis results or visualizations │
+│
 │   ├── src/                      # Source code for data processing and modeling │   │   └── preparation.py        # Data preparation script